This is a site about saying good-bye to old technology.

 My efforts in bringing the DECStations back to life established me as a go-to guy to make surplus systems disappear, and over the next few years, a number of obsolete systems from college followed me home.
 Friends knew I collected old systems, and offered them up.
-I couldn’t say no. Some systems I moved to active production on my growing home network, and others have just been collecting dust and taking up space.
+I couldn’t say no. Some systems I moved to active production on my growing home network, and others ended up collecting dust and taking up space.

 At one point in time, I had the majority of the math department’s Sun SPARC workstations.
-The Alpha at the center of the academic computing infrastructure when my wife and I were students is still (in 2016) a core system of my home network.
-Until a few months ago, many of the chemistry department’s SGI compute servers collected dust on my basement shelves.
+The Alpha at the center of the academic computing infrastructure when my wife and I were students was at the core of my home network until 2018, and wasn’t taken offline until 2020.
+Until 2015, many of the chemistry department’s SGI compute servers collected dust on my basement shelves.

 The reality of the present

 I once had grand dreams of creating large distributed systems from my cast-offs, but my short-term experiments never came to fruition.
 A rolling stone gathers no moss, but the longer computers in storage sit idle, the less relevant they become for general-purpose work, or any work at all.
 The sum of available computing in my basement is exceeded (likely by an order of magnitude) with the latest systems from Intel or AMD.
 (I have recent brought up a dual-socket Xeon that I believe could easily handle the load, but I found myself needing it as a storage server to suck data from some of the low-capacity drives I have been trying to get rid of.)
-There is no practical excuse for me to have such a collection of machines, but it tickles me immensely to be running software released in 2015 on a system from 1994.
+There is no practical excuse for me to have such a collection of machines, but it tickles me immensely to be running recently released software on decades-old systems.
 Doing more with less is one of my core geek values, and what better way to demonstrate that than keeping old hardware going with new software?

 These systems were once very important, costly, and represent an immense output of engineering and design.
 While I consciously recognize that my respect for these august systems will continue even if the systems themselves are chopped up for scrap, part of me is greatly comforted by the physical relics themselves.
 This is the core conflict I seek to somehow resolve, through both rationale and ritual, and continually move forward to the future without forgetting the past.
-I am a platform engineer for the Xeon+FPGA project, and look for inspiration from the past to try and figure out how to make the future smaller and simpler.
+I am a platform engineer working on integration of Xeons and FPGAs, and look for inspiration from the past to try and figure out how to make the future smaller and simpler.
 If nobody remembers the history which generated the piles of legacy in current x86 platforms, can we ever hope to remove it, or at least logically segregate it and shift its cost to people who still want/need it?